Brisbane Central Technical College: Institutional history

+History of the college buildings

 Originally a group of nine, free-standing, bold, red facebrick buildings grouped around a central courtyard, the former Brisbane Central Technical College was designed in 1909 and opened for classes in 1915.
 Located at the southeast end of George Street, the former Brisbane Central Technical College occupies the northwest portion of the Gardens Point Campus of the Queensland University of Technology (QUT) adjacent to Parliament House.
 The QUT Campus is located on a former government reserve which was worked as the government garden from 1825 and became the Government House Domain in 1860 with Old Government House (as it is now known) being the residence of the Queensland Governor.
 In 1909 the Governor removed to Fernberg, Bardon (the current Government House) and the Domain then accommodated the newly established institutions of the University of Queensland and the Brisbane Central Technical College.
 Old Government House became the main building of the University of Queensland and a group of nine purpose-built buildings was constructed to the northwest for the Brisbane Central Technical College.

 In nineteenth century Australia, technical colleges were established by Schools of Arts or Mechanics Institutes.
 Technical education classes commenced in Brisbane in the 1870s, administered by the Brisbane School of Arts which established the Brisbane Technical College in 1882.
 Classes were conducted in a purpose-built extension to Brisbane School of Arts in Ann Street and in various other rented premises throughout the city.
 From 1900 there was insufficient suitable accommodation available to cater for increasing student numbers.
 Though nominally private institutions, technical institutes received funding from the Queensland Government and, as Government involvement in technical education increased in the early twentieth century, technical education was absorbed into the Department of Public Instruction.
-During 1907 the Department investigated the establishment of a central technical college, reviewing models for similar enterprises in America and Britain.
+During 1907 the department investigated the establishment of a central technical college, reviewing models for similar enterprises in America and Britain.
 Under the Technical Instruction Act 1908 the Brisbane Technical College, South Brisbane Technical College and West End Technical College were amalgamated to form the Brisbane Central Technical College.

 There was strong support for technical education in Queensland and this was the only Australian state to plan and construct a complex of buildings for a technical college.
 Sketch plans for nine two-storey buildings grouped around a central courtyard, linked with covered ways were prepared by the Department of Public Works in 1909.
 Designed as a cohesive group of similar scale and materials, eight buildings are arranged in a square with three facing the main drive to Old Government House.
 The ninth building, the Workshops block, is set back towards the river closing off the courtyard.
 Following an American model for technical education, the main departments of the college were assigned a dedicated building.